LYTERA & Triluma

-Triluma is an amazing prescription only cream Prescription Fee ($50) that combines retin-a (vitamin A), hydroquinone (a lightening agent), and hydrocortisone (an anti-inflammatory agent) into one amazing cream.
+Lytera & Triluma are amazing creams that combine specific ingredients that help lighten and even out skin tone and pigment.
 When used correctly this is one of the only creams I never hear problems about like "it's too rough, it makes me break out, it's too expensive."
-This guide is going to help you understand what Triluma does and how to use it as well as answer some frequently asked questions.
+This guide is going to help you understand what these creams do and how to use them as well as answer some frequently asked questions.

-- Triluma is used for lightening hyperpigementation and melasma, otherwise known as sun-spots, and helping reduce the appearance of fine lines and wrinkles.
+- Both creams are used for lightening hyperpigementation and melasma, otherwise known as sun-spots, and helping reduce the appearance of fine lines and wrinkles.
 This helps give your skin an overall clean and radiant appearance.

 Is it safe?

-- Yes, Triluma is very safe but cannot be used in breast feeding patients or during pregnancy.
+- Yes, but cannot be used in breast feeding patients or during pregnancy.

 How long does the tube last?